jnozzi/cocoadev.com/markdown/FactoryMethod.md

 The point isn't whether or not it makes sense for init to return something other than self.
 By assigning self, you only have one return statement since self is nil if     [super init] returned nil.
 Not assigning self gains you nothing.

 ----
 A pattern that "does absolutely nothing, but do it anyway" makes no sense.
-Give a case where it actually works better than     if (![super init]) return nil; -- General/KritTer
+Give a case where it actually works better than     if (![super init]) return nil; -- KritTer

 ----